Index

 • Full-stack integration: Platforms like Base44, Replit, Lovable, Cursor, Comet, and Manus that combine the entire chain

 If you don’t own any of these layers, your only remaining lever is price.
-And a price war in AI products is not sustainable - costs scale with usage.
+A price war in AI products is not sustainable: costs scale with usage.
 More users mean higher fixed costs, not lower marginal ones.
-This is not a game you can win by being cheaper.

 Kuaishou, the company behind Kling, is generating $20 million in monthly recurring revenue.
 Google’s market share surged after releasing Nano Banana Pro and Gemini-3.
 These are not incremental gains.
 They are step-function jumps driven by model capability.

 Then there is Grok.
-Largely overlooked in some markets, Grok’s penetration speed actually outpaces Google’s.
-The reason is uncomfortable: xAI released world-class image and video generation models with virtually no restrictions - an aggressive play that traded safety guardrails for explosive adoption.
+Largely overlooked in some markets, Grok’s penetration speed actually outpaces Google’s. xAI released world-class image and video generation models with virtually no restrictions, an aggressive play that traded safety guardrails for explosive adoption.
+Whether that trade-off holds long-term is genuinely unclear: regulatory pressure on unrestricted generation models is building, and the companies making that bet may face forced reversals.

-The common thread is clear.
-The companies growing fastest are the ones that own the model.
+The common thread is plain: the companies growing fastest own the model.
 Most startups do not, and building one is out of reach for nearly all of them.

 “Why are we spending so much on tokens?”
 If you manage a team, you have heard this question.
-Honestly, until early last year, I did not have a great answer either.
+Until early last year, I did not have a great answer either.

-2026 Is Running Out of Time for Early-Stage Startups
+2026 Is Already Running Out of Time for Early-Stage Startups

 One and a half months after this time last year, Manus launched.
 That company was later acquired by Meta for roughly $3 billion.
-This year, something even more disruptive is coming.
-Anthropic, Kuaishou, Vercel, Supabase, and Cloudflare are already preparing their next moves.
+Anthropic, Kuaishou, Vercel, Supabase, and Cloudflare are already preparing their next moves, and the window for a new entrant to establish position in a layer those companies have not yet claimed is narrowing each month.

 The winners of the AI era will not be the companies that build better features.
-They will be the companies that redefine how AI itself operates.
+They will be the ones that define how AI itself operates, which means the most important question for any founder right now is whether their product could survive if Microsoft or Anthropic shipped the same capability tomorrow.

 Join the newsletter